The saga of those enigmatic “sonic weapon” attacks in Cuba continues, and the plot seems to do nothing but thicken.

 White matter is, among other things, responsible for carrying bioelectrochemical information between various parts of the brain, as well as throughout the central nervous system.

 Bundles of white matter are known as “tracts”, which in turn are comprised of axons, nerve fiber bridges between neurons that carry electrical impulses.
 In a way, these tracts are like the brain's fiber optic cables.

-If these tracts are damaged, the brain cannot properly process information.
+If these tracts are negative altered, perhaps damaged, then the brain cannot properly process information.
 Learning is made more difficult, and sensory perception can become less precise.
 That, indeed, is what’s been found in the victims of these so-called sonic attacks across Cuba.

 Although it’s been hypothesized that these attacks have been induced by a range of sonic devices, the details of the effects of the attacks have varied greatly.

 Headaches, hearing loss, nausea, and disorientation were commonly reported symptoms.
 However, sometimes they were accompanied by an audible, high-pitched sound; in other incidences, no sound was heard.

 The weirdest feature is that, during the onset of an attack, the victims often experienced hearing freakish sounds despite the fact that others right next to them heard or felt nothing at all.